A united regional workforce system that creates opportunity for all.

 exemplars of regional collaboration and providing capacity to scale ambitious solutions.

-Building capacity in community-based organizations to guide residents to quality training and careers.
+Building the capacity of community-based organizations to guide residents to quality training and careers.

 Building a collaborative network of workforce leaders across the region and cultivating innovative solutions to our region’s workforce challenges.